ludeeus/dockerfile-updater/.github/ISSUE_TEMPLATE/bug.md

 <!--
   Describe the issue you are experiencing here to communicate to the maintainers.
 Tell us what you were trying to do and what happened.
+  Do not paste logs/configuration here, link to it.
 -->